Abilene Network: Abilene and Internet2 and the Internet2 Network

 The media often incorrectly used the term "Internet2 Network" when referring to the "Abilene Network".
 Some sources even suggest that Internet2 is a network wholly separate from the Internet.
 This is misleading, since, at the time of the Abilene Network, Internet2 was the consortium and not a computer network.
-It is possible that many news sources adopted the term Internet2 because it seems like a logical name for a next-generation Internet backbone.
+It is possible that some news sources adopted the term Internet2 because it seems like a logical name for a next-generation Internet backbone.
 Articles that reference Internet2 as a network were in fact referring to the Abilene Network.
 Internet2 adopted the name Internet2 Network for its entire network infrastructure.

 Abilene formed a high-speed backbone by deploying cutting edge technologies not yet generally available on the scale of a national network backbone.
-Abilene was a private network used for education and research, but was not entirely isolated, since its members usually provide alternative access to many of their resources through the public Internet.
+Abilene was a private network used for education and research, but was not entirely isolated, since its members usually provide alternative access to a number of their resources through the public Internet.